Villeneuve-sur-Yonne

 Villeneuve-sur-Yonne ([vilnœv syʁ jɔn]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France.

 It is surrounded by a partly intact wall, built during the 12th century, which was one of the 8 residences of the French kings.

 Geography

 The city lies on the bank of the river Yonne, between the cities of Sens and Joigny.

 History

 The city was founded in 1163 by Louis VII of France to protect the kingdom of France at the boundary of the Champagne.
+It was a villa longa, a town built around a single road; in this case, the old path between Sens to Joingy, to which were connected 8 roads.
 In 1204 King Philip II Augustus held parliament in the city, and Louis IX resided in the city before departing for the Eighth Crusade.
 In 1594 the city was burnt down.
 During the French Revolution the name was changed from le-Roi (the king) to sur-Yonne (on the Yonne).
 In 1870 a memorial for the dead was designed by the sculptor Émile Peynot.
 The city was governed from 1927 till 1931 by the infamous mayor Marcel Pétiot, who was guillotined in 1946, convicted of 26 killings.